BitcoinDesign/Guide/guide/daily-spending-wallet/sending.md

 This fee is dependent on how many other transactions are currently waiting to be processed on the base layer as a whole.
 The [average fee](https://ycharts.com/indicators/bitcoin_average_transaction_fee) in January 2021 was $0.63, and $28.60 in April 2021.

+Unfortunately, it is common for users to overpay on-chain fees by mistake.
+It is recommended that wallets should have mechanisms in place to avoid that this happens.

+Here is a list of some ways of helping users not to pay too much on transaction fees unnecessarily:

+- Warn users if they are sending a transaction with an amount that is too low relative to the fee they are paying.
+For example, it is possible to establish that a warning is going to be shown if the fee is 50% or more than the value of the transaction.
+- Allow users to set a warning threshold, such as “warn me every time the transaction fee is above 10 dollars.”
+- Warn users if the fee market has risen unexpectedly.
+The warning can be textual or visual.
+Maybe even suggest that they perform the transactions later if they are not in a rush.
+- Give users the possibility of creating a programmable transaction based on the average fee, similar to orders you can place on an exchange.
+The user would choose something like “I want to send this transaction when the suggested market fee is lower than 5 dollars”.

 </div>

 ## Review & approval